OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/ReadGeoLayerFromGeoJSON/ReadGeoLayerFromGeoJSON.md

 ### Example 1: Read a GeoLayer from a GeoJSON File ###

 ```
-ReadGeoLayerFromGeoJSON(SpatialDataFile = "C:/Users/User/Example/ExampleFile1.geojson")
+ReadGeoLayerFromGeoJSON(SpatialDataFile = "ExampleFolder/ExampleFile1.geojson")
 ```

-After running the command line, the following GeoLayer IDs will be registered within the GeoProcessor.
+After running the command, the following GeoLayer IDs are registered within the GeoProcessor.

 |Registered GeoLayer IDs|
 |------|